 Dental Implants Are the Best Solution for Missing Teeth

 When considering dental implants, it’s important to take into consideration potential health conditions that can negatively impact your odds of success.
-Sjögren’s syndrome certainly has the potential to do that, but it seems like it’s actually not a major concern.
+Sjögren’s syndrome certainly has the potential to do that, but it seems like it’s not a major concern.

-Given that, dental implants are the best approach to replace teeth lost due to Sjögren’s syndrome.
+Dental implants are the best approach to replace teeth lost due to Sjögren’s syndrome.